 Major surgery has major risks, and Dr Handmer works to prevent complications wherever possible (often with 'prehabilitation'), and detect and manage them pro-actively when they do occur

 KIDNEY STONES AND BLADDER STONES

 Further information for patients and families

 Stones in the kidney are frequently incidentally discovered on CT and ultrasound scans that are performed for another reason, or patients may experience pain, infections or other problems with their kidneys leading to the diagnosis.

 In general, Dr Handmer may recommend intervention for stones in the kidney that are unlikely to pass in the future, or where there is a complicating factor (e.g. poor kidney function, a single kidney, infections) or where patients prefer to have them treated for personal or occupational reasons, for example, pilots.

 Options to treat kidney stones depend on the size of the stone(s), location in the kidney, and various other factors.
-But generally, the treatments Dr Handmer may recommend include:
+In Newcastle, we have all current technologies for the minimally invasive treatment of kidney stones in both public and private settings.
+Generally, the treatments Dr Handmer may recommend include: